A Nazi-linked group was "proud" after Trump aide wore its medal

 Irving wrote an email to NBC News describing his warm working relationship with Susan Gorka.

-"His mother was a very helpful checked translations in the 1980s and tapes of interviews," Irving said.
+"His mother was very helpful, checked translations in the 1980s and tapes of interviews," Irving said.
 "My impression of both Gorkas [Susan and Paul] was at all times good."

 NBC News attempted to ask Sebastian Gorka about his mother's involvement with Irving but he declined to answer detailed questions.